 Owning a Scarlet Macaw is not cheap.
 These species are a large bird that has red, yellow, and blue colors.
 Because of their size, they are high maintenance, therefore incurring more expenses.

 So, how much does it cost to own a Scarlet Macaw?
-Let’s break down the estimated costs and expenses to guide you on how much you are likely to spend on these colorful birds.
+Not including the price of your new bird, you can expect to pay between $200–$850+ in setup costs and then $20–$800+ per month.
+Keep reading as we break down all the estimated costs and expenses to guide you on how much you are likely to spend on these colorful birds.

 These birds are indigenous to the rainforest areas of South and Central America and like to live in humid environments at elevations of 1,000 to 3,000 feet.
 In the wild, Scarlet Macaws thrive in the canopy and topmost layers of the trees.